jeslstep/Random-Giphy/README.md

 `npm run client` and `npm run server`

-User can click the change giphy button to get a new random trending giphy User can search for a giphy of their choosing
+User can click the change giphy button to get a new random trending giphy and search for a giphy of their choosing